-After urgent scans, more Specialist appointments and invasive procedures, I was diagnosed with a prolapsed bowel which refused to mend despite 3 attempts at conservative surgery.
-By mid-2013 we knew we had no choice but to accept that I needed a permanent stoma.
+After urgent scans, more Specialist appointments and invasive procedures, I was diagnosed with a prolapsed rectum which refused to mend despite three attempts at conservative surgery between 2011 and 2013.
+By mid-2013 we knew we had no choice but to accept I needed a permanent stoma.

-I have been called “special”, “unique”, “one of a kind” but really they all believe overall, aside from Rheumatoid Arthritis, I have a rare idiopathic disease (a disease of its own kind).
+I had been called “special”, “unique”, “one of a kind” but really they all believed overall, aside from rheumatoid arthritis, I had a rare idiopathic disease (a disease of its own kind).

 I thought Rheumatoid Arthritis and a permanent colostomy would be an end to what my body was going to challenge me with.
-I hoped I could settle comfortably into medical retirement with my husband but I soon came to realise that my life was going to be an ongoing medical adventure.
+I hoped back in 2013, I could settle comfortably into medical retirement with my husband, but I soon came to realise my life was going to be an ongoing medical adventure.

 An Unexpected Surprise

 It is called a pathological break and my Specialists believe I have a rare genetic bone disease.
 My bones are extremely dense and marble like and my bone turnover is almost non-existent.
-We also now know that my bones are dying and much of the soft tissue around my bones is also dead tissue.
+We also now know my bones are dying and much of the soft tissue around my bones is also necrotic (dead tissue).

-12 months after my leg broke, my right femur was also showing signs of disease on MRI with bone marrow involvement so a rod had to be inserted from hip to knee (as was done with my left femur) to prevent an imminent break and repeat medical emergency like we had with my femur break in 2014.
+12 months after my left leg broke, my right femur was also showing signs of disease on MRI with bone marrow involvement, so a rod had to be inserted from hip to knee (as was done with my left femur) to prevent an imminent break.
+We didn’t need a repeat medical emergency like we had with my left femur break in 2014.

-I am constantly dealing with multiple foot fractures and none of my broken bones in my legs or feet will heal.
+I am constantly dealing with multiple foot fractures and none of my broken bones in my legs or feet will fully heal.
 My bone pain is excruciating on a daily basis.
-My left femur which snapped in two is still broken nearly 4 years later and has been diagnosed as a non-union break.
-I have been on two crutches since the femur broke and also have a mobility scooter and power wheelchair outside of my home.
+My left femur, which snapped completely in two, is still broken nearly 7 years later and has been diagnosed as a non-union break.
+I have been permanently on two crutches or a walker since the femur broke and now also require a mobility scooter and power wheelchair outside of my home.

 My Left Femur Break – 6th October 2014